Now that Swarm is ready for use, you need to configure it to work in your environment.

 p4 -p my-helix-core-server:1666 -u admin_userid -P ticket_value login -s

 enabled all users must use Helix Authentication Service to log in to Swarm.

 optional Helix Authentication Service is available for users to log in to Swarm but is not enforced.

 disabled Helix Authentication Service is not available to Swarm.
 This is the default value.

 From Swarm 2021.1, the sso_enabled configurable is deprecated but remains supported.
 It is replaced with the more flexible sso configurable.
 If the sso_enabled configurable and sso configurable are both present in the p4 configuration block, Swarm uses the sso configurable value.

-For the host value, replace my.mx.host with the hostname of the mail exchanger service that Swarm should use to send its email notifications.
+For the host value, replace my.mx.host with the hostname of the mail exchange service that Swarm should use to send its email notifications.

-Since this configuration file contains the credentials for a Helix server admin-level user, we recommend that this file's ownership and permissions be adjusted such that only the web server user can read the file, and that no user can write the file.
+Since this configuration file contains the credentials for a Helix Core Server admin-level user, we recommend that this file's ownership and permissions be adjusted such that only the web server user can read the file, and that no user can write the file.

 Configure the Helix Core Server to notify Swarm about Helix Core Server events, see Configuring Helix Core Server event notification.